natethegreate/Screentone-Remover/README.md

 ### Prerequisites
 Windows, tested on windows 10.

-Python 3 if you want to run the source codes
+Python 3 if you want to run the source codes.

+Note that the .exe file is quite large.
+The signal processing utilizes a large library of signal processing related functions, opencv.

 ### Installing